 The celebrated Biennale de l’Image en Mouvement returns to the Centre d’Art Contemporain Genève on Tuesday, January 23rd, 2024, for an opening in the presence of artists and curators.

-The artists of the 2024 edition are: Basel Abbas & Ruanne Abou-Rahme, Alfatih, American Artist, Danielle Brathwaite-Shirley, Sheila Chukwulozie, Formafantasma, Aziz Hazara, Interspecifics, Lawrence Lek, Shuang Li, Diego Marcon, Lauren Lee McCarthy, Sahej Rahal, Jenna Sutela, et Emmanuel Van der Auwera.
+For this new edition, curators Nora N. Khan and Andrea Bellini have selected a diverse group of artists to produce new commissions, namely: Basel Abbas & Ruanne Abou-Rahme, Alfatih, American Artist, Danielle Brathwaite-Shirley, Sheila Chukwulozie, Formafantasma, Aziz Hazara, Interspecifics, Lawrence Lek, Shuang Li, Diego Marcon, Lauren Lee McCarthy, Sahej Rahal, Jenna Sutela, and Emmanuel Van der Auwera.

 The opening of the Biennale de l’Image en Mouvement 2024 (BIM’24) marks the first event of an important year for the institution, as it celebrates its 50th anniversary.
-To mark the event, the Centre d’Art Contemporain Genève will propose an initiative around the notion of gift which is integrated as part of a tailored furniture and architectural project commissioned to Peruvian designer Giacomo Castagnola for BIM’24.
+To mark the event, the Centre d’Art Contemporain Genève proposes an initiative around the notion of ‘the gift,’ which is integrated as part of a tailored furniture and architectural project commissioned to Peruvian designer Giacomo Castagnola for BIM’24.

 These installations, inspired by the ethos of early data exchange, will serve as interactive hubs for the public to retrieve and pore through archival information, references, texts, poetry, posters, and catalogs throughout the duration of the show.
 With this project, the institution wants to thank its loyal public, without whom the Centre would have no reason to exist.